taethedev/MagicToDoList/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Basic To-do list app with some cool looking magic.
-This is created with just JS/CSS/HTML and it's purpose is to just for my own practice coding practice without huge libraries/frameworks suchs as React and Vue.
+This is created with just JS/CSS/HTML and it's purpose is to increase my coding skills and really just for my own practice coding without huge libraries/frameworks suchs as React and Vue.

 <p align="right">(<a href="#top">back to top</a>)</p>